 Maybe your master bedroom or kitchen will need a total remodel in a few years, but other rooms of the house need more attention now.

 Because you spend the most time in your bedroom and kitchen, take this opportunity to make at least one of them really cozy with a quick makeover before diving into any heavy-duty projects elsewhere.

 The fastest way to change a room is with paint and accessories.
-Use paint to create an accent wall in your bedroom and try your hand at crown molding to make a room seem polished and elegant.
+Use paint to create an accent wall in your bedroom and try your hand at crown molding to make a room seem polished.
 You can even add new lighting for ambiance.

 In the kitchen, paint the cabinets, add new hardware, and — voilà! — you have a new kitchen.
 Install a backsplash over a weekend, and one of your most commonly used rooms will feel peacefully polished — even if there’s chaos right down the hall.

 #3 Make a Door One of Your First Projects